Arctic Research Support and Logistics

 |Frank R. Rackfirstname.lastname@example.org||(703) 292-2684||755 S|

 Prior to award, all proposals are evaluated for total logistics costs and feasibility, whether the logistics are in the proposal budget or provided by a third party.
-The RSL program funds a prime logistics contractor to provide the majority of support through the Arctic Research Support and Logistics Services contract currently to CH2MHILL Polar Services (CPS).
+The RSL program funds the Arctic Research Support and Logistics Services contract, a prime logistics contract to provide support to grantees, currently awarded to CH2MHILL Polar Services (CPS).
 Other commonly used third-party support organizations are listed below.
 If using a third-party provider, the proposal should include a letter from the support organization in the Supplementary Documents section of the proposal.
 The letter should be 1-2 pages long and include a description of the scope of work and a cost estimate.
 Please allow third-party providers 4-6 weeks to prepare a letter to accompany your proposal.
 For projects requesting ship time on a U.S. Coast Guard or University-National Oceanographic Laboratory System (UNOLS) vessel, researchers should submit a Ship Time Request (STR) and include the STR as Supplementary Documentation.

 Investigators are encouraged to make use of services provided through the RSL program to make research safer and more efficient.